 Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable.

-Interest expense is recognised in the income statement in the period in which it is incurred.
+Interest expense is recognised in the income statement in the period in which it is incurred based on the effective interest rate.
+The Company does not charge any monthly fees other than contractual interest rates.